Course Notes

 mentioned here, developed later

-[section functions as survey of items to be covered after
+[section functions as survey ofitems to be covered after

 digression on apostasy]